 “There’s a drug to the numbers going up on the screen… and it breaks my f***ing heart.”

-He shared his personal experience of stepping away from YouTube fame to focus on family, likening it to smoking an entire carton of cigarettes—an indulgent but necessary break.
-He warned creators about the addictive nature of metrics.
+Casey warned creators about the addictive nature of metrics.
+He shared his experience of stepping away from YouTube fame to focus on family, likening it to smoking an entire carton of cigarettes—an indulgent but necessary break to gain perspective.

 3. Commercialization with Integrity